reallyTG/reformulator-artifact/INSTALL.md

 For posterity I have included them here, but please consider just reading the README instead.
 Thanks!

+FYI: You can complete the 'Sanity Check' or 'Kick-the-Tires' section of these instructions once you have the artifact running to confirm that everything is working.

 # NOTES

 - If you're building this locally, make sure to `chmod +x setupCodeQL.sh makeEvaluation.sh setupProjects.sh seedForDeepDive.sh` to give Docker permission to run the scripts.